Configuration

 sha1 = 2010-01-01

-The format of the configuration file allows to use keys which are not (yet) defined.
-This way adjustment can be made for algorithms which will be included in a foreseeable future.
+The format of the configuration file allows using keys which are not (yet) defined.
+This way adjustment can be made for algorithms which will be included in the foreseeable future.
 To avoid parsing errors, these future keys have to be declared by using ignore_invalid.

 [hash_algorithms]